F5Networks/k8s-bigip-ctlr/docs/config_examples/customResource/VirtualServer/virtual-server-with-hostPersistence/README.md

 This is optional to use.

 ## vs-with-hostPersistence-disable.yaml

+By deploying this yaml file in your cluster, the persistence will be disabled for the specified host inside the VS and cookieInsert perist will be created for the other host as specified.

+## vs-with-disablePersistence.yaml

 By deploying this yaml file in your cluster, the persistence will be disabled for the specified host inside the VS.